 Jimmy is still a tuk-tuk driver by day and currently spends about 60% of his earnings on running the school.
-If you would like to know more about the charity, and I implore you to do so, head to http://www.happykidscambodia.org or search Jimmy’s Village School on Facebook.
+If you would like to know more, please send me an email and I can put you in touch with Jimmy – [email protected].

 Find out what other people say about him on Trip Advisor: Jimmy’s Angkor Tours on Trip Advisor

-It was an honour to come across such a great project and something that will stay with me forever.
+It was an honour to come across such a great project and spend a little time with someone as passionate as Jimmy, something that will stay with me forever.